 How many words can a dog learn?

 Border Collie, Rico, wowed audiences on a German television show after clearly recognizing 200 words using the process of elimination to determine with has handler was saying to him.
 Years later, another Border Collie, Chaser, surpassed that record after her owner, psychologist Dr. John W. Pilley, taught her 1,022 words with the help of toys.
 While these are certainly impressive numbers and serve as a testament to how many words a dog is technically capable of learning, the average dog falls short of these impressive feats, but that's not to say they aren't holding their own in the vocabulary department.
-According to Animal Planet, the average canine can learn up to or around 165 words, although some guess that that number can reach closer to 200 with training.
+According to Stanley Coren, PhD, of the University of British Columbia, the average canine can learn up to or around 165 words.
+Perhaps that number can also reach closer to 200 with training.

 Understanding new words